OpenXAI: Towards a Transparent Evaluation of Model Explanations: Introduction

 In this work, we address the aforementioned challenges by introducing OpenXAI, a comprehensive and extensible open-source framework for systematically and efficiently benchmarking explanation methods in a transparent and reproducible fashion.
 More specifically, our work makes the following key contributions:

 \begin{enumerate} \item We introduce the OpenXAI framework, an \emph{open-source ecosystem} designed to support systematic, reproducible, and efficient evaluations of post hoc explanation methods.
-OpenXAI unifies the existing scattered repositories of datasets, models, and evaluation metrics, and provides a \emph{simple and easy-to-use API} that enables researchers and practitioners to benchmark explanation methods using just a few lines of code (Section~\ref{sec:overview}). \item Our OpenXAI framework currently provides open-source implementations and ready-to-use API interfaces for \emph{seven state-of-the-art feature attribution methods} (\LIME, \SHAP, \Grads, \GradtimesInput, \SmoothGrad, and \IntGrad), and \emph{twenty-two quantitative metrics} to evaluate the faithfulness, stability, and fairness of feature attribution methods.
-In addition, it includes a comprehensive collection of \emph{seven real-world datasets} spanning diverse real-world domains, and \emph{sixteen different pre-trained models}. \name also introduces \emph{a novel and flexible synthetic data generator} to synthesize datasets of varying sizes, complexity, and dimensionality which facilitate the construction of reliable ground truth explanations (Section~\ref{sec:overview}). \item As part of our \name framework, we also develop the first-ever \emph{public XAI leaderboards} (shown in Figure \ref{fig:leaderboard}) to promote transparency, and to allow users to easily compare the performance of multiple explanation methods across a wide variety of synthetic and real-world datasets, evaluation metrics, and predictive models. \item OpenXAI framework is \emph{easily extensible} i.e., researchers and practitioners can readily incorporate custom explanation methods, datasets, predictive models, and evaluation metrics into our framework and leaderboards (Section~\ref{sec:overview}). \item Lastly, using our proposed OpenXAI framework, we \emph{perform rigorous empirical benchmarking} of the aforementioned state-of-the-art feature attribution methods to determine which methods are effective w.r.t. what notions of reliability across a wide variety of datasets and predictive models (Section~\ref{sec:expt}). \end{enumerate}
+OpenXAI unifies the existing scattered repositories of datasets, models, and evaluation metrics, and provides a \emph{simple and easy-to-use API} that enables researchers and practitioners to benchmark explanation methods using just a few lines of code (Section~\ref{sec:overview}). \item Our OpenXAI framework currently provides open-source implementations and ready-to-use API interfaces for \emph{six state-of-the-art feature attribution methods} (\LIME, \SHAP, \Grads, \GradtimesInput, \SmoothGrad, and \IntGrad), and \emph{eleven quantitative metrics} to evaluate the faithfulness, stability, and fairness of feature attribution methods.
+In addition, it includes a comprehensive collection of \emph{seven real-world datasets} spanning diverse real-world domains, and \emph{sixteen different pre-trained models}. \name also introduces \emph{a novel and flexible synthetic data generator} to synthesize datasets of varying sizes, complexity, and dimensionality which facilitate the construction of reliable ground truth explanations (Section~\ref{sec:overview}). \item The \name framework is \emph{easily extensible} i.e., researchers and practitioners can readily incorporate custom explanation methods, datasets, predictive models, and evaluation metrics into our framework and benchmarks (Section~\ref{sec:overview}). \item Lastly, using \name, we \emph{perform rigorous empirical benchmarking} of the aforementioned state-of-the-art feature attribution methods to determine which methods are effective w.r.t. what notions of reliability across a wide variety of datasets and predictive models (Section~\ref{sec:expt}). \end{enumerate}

 Overall, our OpenXAI framework provides an end-to-end pipeline that unifies, simplifies, and standardizes several existing workflows to evaluate explanation methods.
 By enabling systematic and efficient evaluation and benchmarking of existing and new explanation methods, our OpenXAI framework can inform and accelerate new research in the emerging field of XAI. \name will be regularly updated and welcomes input from the community.